mannercode/nest-seed/docs/en/guides/implementation.guide.md

 ## 5. Dynamic Import in Tests

-Since the same NATS server is shared across multiple tests, `process.env.COMMONLIB_ID` is used to generate a unique subject for each test.
+Since the same NATS server is shared across multiple tests, `process.env.TESTLIB_ID` is used to generate a unique subject for each test.

 The problem is that due to Jest's module caching, the `@MessagePattern` decorator is evaluated only once when the module is loaded.
-Therefore, modules already imported at the top level do not recognize the new `process.env.COMMONLIB_ID` value.
+Therefore, modules already imported at the top level do not recognize the new `process.env.TESTLIB_ID` value.

 To solve this, `resetModules: true` is applied in the Jest configuration to reset the module cache for each test.